 You secure your network against whatever the threat looks like.
 Wherever you’re most exposed, that’s the obvious place to focus your resources.

 For most businesses, third-party software is an expansive, intimidatingly big area of risk.
-In 2016, Flexera logged more than 17,000 vulnerabilities.
-These aren’t in applications you’ve never heard of – they’re in the third-party software you use the most, from PDF readers to web browsers.
+And that’s because of application vulnerabilities.
+These vulnerabilities aren’t in applications you’ve never heard of – they’re in the third-party software you use the most, from PDF readers to web browsers.

 Attackers love these vulnerabilities.
 That’s because they don’t need to rush to exploit a zero-day vulnerability.
 In a world where you’re not patching effectively, they can take their time to exploit vulnerabilities that are weeks, even months old.